yanzhang0/TMFinder/README.md

 Journal of Statistical Mechanics: Theory and Experiments.
 P11005 (2011) doi:10.1088/1742-5468/2011/11/P11005

-The code also implements the null model for identifying differences between different node and event types.
-This null model was introduced in

 > Lauri Kovanen, Kimmo Kaski, János Kertész, Jari Saramäki.
 "Temporal motifs reveal homophily, gender-specific patterns and group talk in mobile communication networks."
 Proceedings of the National Academy of Sciences, 201307941 (2013). doi:10.1073/pnas.1307941110